ttntm/ttntm/src/pages/uses.md

 My current phone's a Pixel 4a 5G that I got in 03/2021 when my wife inherited my LG G7 ThinQ after her beloved Sony phone died.
 The Pixel's a great phone and I got so used to gesture navigation that using other phones feels somehow off now.
 My work phone is a refurbished iPhone Xs that does what it needs to do (mostly emails, MFA and Teams) rather well.

+### Entertainment/Gaming

+I play my video games on a PlayStation 5 (disk edition, capable of DVD/Blu-ray playback) that's connected to a 58" Samsung Q60T.
+There's also a Minisforum (mini-) PC connected to the TV that we're using as a media center.

+### Listening to Music

+I don't use any music streaming services.
+It's either local files via {% ext "cmus", "https://cmus.github.io" %} (my own CD/Vinyl rips collected over the years) or actual records played on my Audio Technica AT-LP120XBT-USB.
+The turntable's Bluetooth connection is super convenient: it lets me listen to music my wife would get a headache from without disturbing her at all.

+### Making Music

+I started playing guitar a long time ago, and I still do.
+[I owned many guitars](/blog/six-string-memories/), and I'm currently using an Ibanez AS53.
+It’s my first hollow body guitar, and I'm really happy with it - I pick it up and play whenever I feel like it, without the need for an amplifier.

+The gear I'm currently using is limited to a Boss Katana Mini and an Orange Crush Mini, as well as a Two Notes Le Crunch tube preamp (that can be used as a pedal amp - very convenient!).
+I've also got a couple of effect pedals in a box (an old HM-2, a random Chinese OD pedal, and a Tube Screamer I built from a kit), but I'm hardly using them these days.

 ## Software

 My terminal emulator is {% ext "WezTerm", "https://wezfurlong.org/wezterm/" %} running Zsh with {% ext "Oh My Zsh", "https://ohmyz.sh" %} and {% ext "Powerlevel10k", "https://github.com/romkatv/powerlevel10k" %}.
 Code OSS (= VS Code) with the {% ext "GitLab Mono", "https://gitlab-org.gitlab.io/frontend/fonts/" %} typeface and the {% ext "Kanagawa", "https://marketplace.visualstudio.com/items?itemName=qufiwefefwoyn.kanagawa" %} theme is my primary editor.
 I also use {% ext "Neovim", "https://neovim.io" %} or {% ext "micro" "https://micro-editor.github.io" %} whenever I need to edit files in a terminal and {% ext "gedit", "https://gitlab.gnome.org/GNOME/gedit" %} as a scratchpad.